bartkemps/tring/README.md

         // ( 1 AND -1) = -1, ( 1 AND 0) =  0, ( 1 AND 1) =  1
         sbyte input1A = 8; // 10T in balanced ternary (where T is -1)
         sbyte input1B = 9; // 100 in balanced ternary
-        TritArray3 result1 = input1A | And | input1B; // Uses the predefined AND operation
+        var result1 = input1A | And | input1B; // Uses the predefined AND operation
         Console.WriteLine($"BinaryLookup And: {input1A} {nameof(And)} {input1B} = {(sbyte)result1} ({result1})");
         // Output: 8 (10T) because:
         // 10T (input1A) AND 100 (input1B) = 10T